Agency for French Education Abroad

 The Agency for French Education Abroad, also known as the Agency for French Teaching Abroad (Agence pour l'enseignement français à l'étranger; AEFE), is a national public agency under the administration of the Ministry of Foreign Affairs of France that ensures the quality of schools teaching the French national curriculum outside France.
 The AEFE has 495 schools in its worldwide network, with French as the primary language of instruction in most schools.

-The AEFE head office is in the 14th arrondissement of Paris.
+The AEFE head office is in Saint-Ouen-sur-Seine.
+It was previously headquartered in the 14th arrondissement of Paris.

 Curriculum

 Schools are either directly managed (gestion directe), contracted (conventionné) or accredited (homologué).
 The schools provide an education based on the French national curriculum for pupils of various cultures from preschool through secondary school, and some receive substantial financial support from the French government.
 The schools provide an education leading to a baccalauréat, and students have access to all other French schools at their own educational level.

 In addition, the schools have a curriculum linked to the individual countries in which they are established.
 The Lycée Français de San Francisco and the Silicon Valley International School in San Francisco, for example, include American History and English Literature in its program, and the Lycée Français de Caracas includes History of Venezuela (ICV) from 6th to 9th grade.

 Schools are located throughout Europe, the Americas, Asia and Africa.
 Most of their pupils are children of French expatriates but they also include many regular pupils attracted by the quality of schooling provided.
 In any given academic year, around 160,000 students study in these schools.